eyal0/optimize_common_cases/README.md

         call    getSum(double)@PLT
 ```

-If `getSum` can't be in the same compilation unit as the caller, we
+To prevent the caller from accidentally missing out on the optimization, we
-should declare it with a helper like this:
+should declare `getSum` with a helper like this:

 ```c++
 #include <cmath>